Miyukiichan/CurseFM/README.md

 # Bugs

-- Showing hidden files during runtime retains the cursor index as opposed to locating the actual item the cursor was on
+- Printing certain files in the preview causes segfault for some unknown reason